bluecrland/whitepaper/README.md

 ## Contributing

-We are looking for propcrafts' fans and engineers to participate in this project, for example:
+We are looking for propcrafts' fans and engineers to participate in this project, you may:

 * Submit request for comments(RFCs, coming soon), and help us review those requests.